fbpx

 Congestion

-“Congestion” happens when there’s a bottleneck somewhere in the network, i.e. when a line or transformer reaches its limit and can’t carry any more electricity, it’s “congested”.
+“Congestion” happens when there’s a bottleneck somewhere in the network.
+When the line or transformer reaches its limit and can’t carry any more electricity, it’s “congested”.

-Our network is currently considered uncongested in all areas and we do regular assessments to identify areas of potention future congestion.
-We’ll keep you posted about any congested areas on our network.
+Our network is currently uncongested and we carry out regular assessments to identify areas of potential congestion.
+We’ll keep you posted if there are any congested areas on our network.

 Waipā Networks approved inverters list

-An inverter is just one of a number of electronic devices that control power flow.
+An inverter is just one of a several electronic devices that control power flow.
 The basic idea behind inverters is that it switches DC inputs back and forth very fast.
 It turns DC inputs into AC outputs.

 If you’re installing inverters, they must comply with AS4777.
 Here’s a list of Waipā Networks-approved inverters.